casangi/casadocs/docs/tasks/task_sdgaincal.rst

 .. _Description:

 Description
-   Computes the gain variation in ALMA single-dish data taken with the double-circle, fast-mapped observing mode

    **sdgaincal** computes and removes a time-dependent gain variation in single-dish data on a per-spectral-window and per-antenna basis.
 Presently the task operates only on data taken with the